Heartland Tech Weekly: The types of startups that call the Midwest home are diversifying

 .

 As always, please send me your thoughts via email.
+You can also sign up here for VentureBeat’s Heartland Tech newsletter to get this column in your inbox weekly.

 Anna Hensel